A Primer

 The Episode

 About two weeks later, I came home from college one day.
 My father and grandmother greeted me to have a serious chat.
-My father sat on one end at the dining room table and my grandmother at the other.
+My father sat on one end of the dining room table, and my grandmother sat on the other.
 My dad asked me to sit down.
 It seemed like one of those conversations where someone was in the hospital or dead.

 “What’s going on?
 Is everything okay?”